Neurodevelopmental disorder: Immune dysfunction

 Immune reactions during pregnancy, both maternal and of the developing child, may produce neurodevelopmental disorders.
 One typical immune reaction in infants and children is PANDAS, or Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infection.
 Another disorder is Sydenham's chorea, which results in more abnormal movements of the body and fewer psychological sequellae.
 Both are immune reactions against brain tissue that follow infection by Streptococcus bacteria.
 Susceptibility to these immune diseases may be genetically determined, so sometimes several family members may have one or both of them following an epidemic of Strep infection.

 Infectious diseases

-Systemic infections can result in neurodevelopmental consequences, when they occur in infancy and childhood of humans, but would not be called a primary neurodevelopmental disorder.
-For example HIV Infections of the head and brain, like brain abscesses, meningitis or encephalitis have a high risk of causing neurodevelopmental problems and eventually a disorder.
+Systemic infections can result in neurodevelopmental consequences, when they occur in infancy and childhood, but would not be called a primary neurodevelopmental disorder.
+For example HIV infections of the head and brain, like brain abscesses, meningitis or encephalitis have a high risk of causing neurodevelopmental problems and eventually a disorder.
 For example, measles can progress to subacute sclerosing panencephalitis.

 A number of infectious diseases can be transmitted congenitally (either before or at birth), and can cause serious neurodevelopmental problems, as for example the viruses HSV, CMV, rubella (congenital rubella syndrome), Zika virus, or bacteria like Treponema pallidum in congenital syphilis, which may progress to neurosyphilis if it remains untreated.
 Protozoa like Plasmodium or Toxoplasma which can cause congenital toxoplasmosis with multiple cysts in the brain and other organs, leading to a variety of neurological deficits.

-Some cases of schizophrenia may be related to congenital infections, though the majority are of unknown causes.